 Our Issue Areas are Economic Empowerment, Women and Girls' Mental Health & Wellbeing, and Workforce Development.

 Economic empowerment enables individuals to both control their economic situation and improve their economic status.
 Education, assets, and employment are essential for women to break the cycle of generational poverty.

 Women experiencing generational poverty need mental health care, but this need is one of the most overlooked areas for helping women improve their economic situation.
 Women impacted by poverty are twice as likely to suffer from mental illness.
 Without access to necessary services, becoming economically self-sufficient becomes increasingly difficult.

 Workforce Development improves economic stability for women by improving their workforce skills.
 A well-educated, highly skilled workforce improves the economy and helps women break the cycle of generational poverty.

-In addition to traditional grantmaking, The Atlanta Women's Foundation also produces our own community programs in order to help women tap into their abilities to be strong leaders, deep thinkers, and strategic philanthropists.
+In addition to traditional grantmaking, The Atlanta Women's Foundation also produces our own programs to help women develop their talents to garner support that affects real change in the community.

 Women on Board

 We can also sustain a greater impact by training women to tap into their abilities to be strong leaders, deep thinkers, and strategic philanthropists.
 We do that through the key program Women on Board.
 This program is designed to increase the number of women on nonprofit boards in metro Atlanta by providing effective board governance training to Atlanta women and connecting participants to nonprofit organizations.
 Since its inception in 2000, the program has trained more than 3,500 women in board governance and leadership skills.